kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

 }
 ```

-First provider for `$shell` service should be registrated.
+Firstly provider for `$shell` service should be registrated.

 ```javascript
 providerInjector.invoke(function($provide) {